 I’ve said it many times and I’ll say it again – the most effective way a woman can grow her wealth is by creating a diversified portfolio that’s invested in stocks, bonds and other alternative assets such as real estate, commodities etc. The power of compounding where the earnings earn money has a remarkable snowball effect.
 In todays’ world, where women make on average 24% less than men, we need to be smarter with our money.
 Investing is gold when it comes to building financial security.

-Being financially empowered means you talk about money.
-You won’t shy away from issues and challenges because you know everyone has them and the only way to achieve one’s financial goals is to lay all the cards on the table and deal with it with a positive attitude.
+Being financially empowered means you will talk about money.
+You won’t shy away from issues and challenges because you know everyone has them and the only way to achieve one’s financial goals is to lay all the cards on the table and deal with it with an optimistic attitude.
 You will also not let the financial industry “mansplain” financial planning and investing, or talk you into buying a product or service you don’t understand.
 You’ll ask questions and you’ll expect your needs to be understood.

 Go for Balance